chrisgleissner/loom-webflux-benchmarks/README.md

 > **Virtual Threads on Tomcat** are not recommended for high user count scenarios:
 > - We saw considerably higher resource use compared with the two Netty-based approaches.
 > - There were many [time-out errors](#10k-vus-and-rps-get-movies-call-depth-1) as visualized by red dots in the charts, even when the CPU use was far below 100%.
 In contrast, none the Netty-based scenarios experienced any errors, even with a CPU use of 100%.
+> - Tomcat does serve high *user* counts when the load is paced (it passes the [60k scenarios](#reading-the-40k-and-60k-results) without errors), but its connection acceptor cannot absorb a large *simultaneous*-connection burst: it fails the [40k fixed-rate scenarios](#reading-the-40k-and-60k-results) with `connection refused` where both Netty-based approaches succeed.
+See [High Load Results](#high-load-results).

 ## Benchmark Winners